 A good baseline rule for a blog post is to use one photo for every 150-300 words; you can go up to 500 words, but breaking it up more is better for your reader.
 Doing this lets you break up large copy blocks and makes reading easier.
 However, you want to ensure the chosen images align with the post and help tell the story.
 Don’t just add pictures to hit a certain number of pictures.
 Use pictures to help tell the story.

 If you’re writing a post that’s a how-to or guide, you may need significantly more images within the post.
 As with all marketing efforts, think about your audience.
-Try to anticipate the questions they’ll have as the read the blog post and if there’s an image that makes it easier to understand the concept, include it in the post.
+Try to anticipate the questions they’ll have as they read the blog post and if there’s an image that makes it easier to understand the concept, include it in the post.

 If you’re doing an in-depth research piece, you may find it challenging to find images that help tell certain parts of the story.
 That’s ok.
 Don’t force pictures to fit somewhere they don’t make sense.
 There will naturally be parts of a post that lend themselves to images and pieces that don’t.

 Your blog post needs images.
 If you have something you took yourself or a screenshot or video that helps explain the blog post, definitely include them.
 If you need to use a stock image, make sure it’s one that you know is free for commercial use.
-Don’t ever pull an image from a search engine image search and use it, even if it’s marked, “free for commercial use.”
+Don’t ever pull an image from a search engine image search and use it, even if it’s marked “free for commercial use.”
 The mark within the search engine isn’t legally valid.
-Use a trusted website and customize the images a bit through cropping, text overlay, or filters.
+Use a trusted website and customize the images through cropping, text overlay, or filters.
 Finally, consider a subscription-based image service for your images.
-Yes, they’re still stock images, but you’ll see fewer of them in use.
+Yes, they’re still stock images, but you’ll see fewer in use.